WeizhenW/Movie-Master/README.md

 - edit the title and/or description of a selected movie and save
 - add/remove a genre for a selected movie
 - search movie by title keyword (case insensitive, support ambiguous match)
+- search movie by title from OMDB (link from nav bar)

 There is also an admin interface which requires login (not secured for now).
 User will be able to add/remove genres after logging into the admin page.